I wasn’t praying for magic

 As most all the tracks would that year, Atlanta paid its own tribute to Earnhardt.
 The No. 3 trailer was made available for fans to sign.
-Seven thousand black balloons were released into the air, a thousand for each of his seven championships.
+7,000 black balloons were released into the air, 1,000 for each of his seven championships.
 A section of the grandstands was named after him.

 As the balloons floated into the sky, 43 drivers began to race, knowing that Dale would have called them a bunch of candy asses if they didn’t.

 For most of the first half of the Cracker Barrel 500, the race looked to be Jeff Gordon’s to lose.
 The No. 24 Monte Carlo led 118 laps after taking the lead from Harvick on lap 18.
-But then lose it he nearly did, when an uncharacteristic mental mistake left the 24 out of fuel and a lap down.
-Fortunately for Gordon, his teammate Jerry Nadeau took over the lead—and allowed the 24 back on the lead lap.
+But then lose it he nearly did, when an uncharacteristic mental mistake left the No. 24 out of fuel and a lap down.
+Fortunately for Gordon, his teammate Jerry Nadeau took over the lead – and allowed the No. 24 back on the lead lap.
 Gordon would eventually make his way back into contention again.

-Nadeau was having an equally impressive day, leading for much of the race after Gordon’s miscue, until losing the lead to Dale Jarrett with 60 laps to go.
-Nadeau and Jarrett then swapped the lead until Sterling Marlin’s blown engine reset the field with 25 remaining.
+Nadeau was having an equally impressive day, leading for much of the race after Gordon’s miscue until losing the lead to Dale Jarrett with 60 laps to go.
+Nadeau and Jarrett then swapped the lead until Marlin’s blown engine reset the field with 25 remaining.

-Most replays of Atlanta 2001 show only the last lap, stopping the video the moment the 29 Chevy’s nose touches the finish line.
-What is sometimes forgotten is that the finish was ten sensational laps of racing following the final restart.
-Before Kevin Harvick and Jeff Gordon battled to nearly the first ever tie in an auto race, they had to duke it out with Jarrett, Nadeau, and Dale Earnhardt, Jr., in a marvelous five-car showdown that inexplicably, incredibly, did not result in a wreck.
+Most replays of Atlanta 2001 show only the last lap, stopping the video the moment the No. 29 Chevy’s nose touches the finish line.
+What is sometimes forgotten is that the finish was 10 sensational laps of racing following the final restart.
+Before Harvick and Gordon battled to nearly the first ever tie in an auto race, they had to duke it out with Jarrett, Nadeau and Earnhardt Jr., in a marvelous five-car showdown that inexplicably, incredibly, did not result in a wreck.

 Harvick completed the pass around Jarrett.
 Four laps to go.
 Jarrett fell back and Gordon went to his outside.
 Then somehow, impossibly, all five cars got back in line, their spotters earning every penny of their salary and then some.

 Gordon went high trying to pass Nadeau and couldn’t quite do it.
 Then in return for Nadeau’s earlier generosity, Gordon attempted to push him past Harvick.
-But Nadeau no longer had the car to compete…and a moment later, neither did Dale Earnhardt, Jr., who went to pit road with a cut tire and could now only watch.
+But Nadeau no longer had the car to compete… and a moment later, neither did Earnhardt Jr., who went to pit road with a cut tire and could now only watch.
 He would have to wait until the series returned to Daytona for his moment.